From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

-\textbf{Contribution.} In this paper, we show that the Halpern fixed-point method can be transformed into Nesterov's accelerated scheme and vice versa.
-We first present our results on approximating a solution of a co-coercive equation, and then we extend them to other schemes.
+\textbf{Our contribution.} In this paper, we show that Halpern's fixed-point method can be transformed into Nesterov's accelerated interpretation and vice versa.
+We first present our results on approximating a solution of a co-coercive equation, and then extend them to other schemes.
 In the first case, we establish that the iterate sequences generated by both schemes are identical, but the choice of parameters in these schemes could be different, leading to different convergence guarantees.
-We show that one can obtain the convergence of one scheme from another and vice versa.
-Then, by utilizing our analysis, we prove that a number of methods, including proximal-point, forward-backward splitting, Douglas-Rachford splitting, and three-operator splitting schemes can be easily accelerated and achieve fast convergence rates compared to their classical schemes.
+In fact, we can obtain the convergence guarantee of one scheme from another and vice versa.
+Then, by utilizing our analysis, we prove that a number of methods, including proximal-point, forward-backward splitting, Douglas-Rachford splitting, and three-operator splitting schemes can be easily accelerated and achieve faster rates compared to their classical counterparts.

+Note that, in convex optimization, we often use the objective residual as a potential energy term to form a Lyapunov or an energy function for establishing convergence rates.
+Moreover, this objective residual presents as a main metric to measure the approximate optimality of the current iterate.
+However, such an objective function does not exist in root-finding problems.
+Therefore, establishing $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ convergence rates for a root-finding problem requires different metric as well as different techniques than those in convex optimization.

 Our next contribution is to show that the recent extra-anchored gradient (EAG) proposed in \cite{lee2021fast,yoon2021accelerated} can be transformed into Nesterov's accelerated interpretation.
-We provide an alternative analysis using a slightly different Lyapunov function and still obtain the same convergence rate on the operator norm as in \cite{lee2021fast,yoon2021accelerated}.
-One important fact is that this accelerated method works with monotone and Lipschitz continuous operator instead of a co-coercive one as in \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}.
-This may provide some initial steps toward understanding Nesterov's accelerated behavior on non-co-coercive operators, and possibly their continuous views.
+We provide an alternative analysis using a slightly different Lyapunov function and still obtain the same convergence rates as in \cite{lee2021fast,yoon2021accelerated}.
+One important fact is that this accelerated method works with a monotone and Lipschitz continuous operator instead of a co-coercive one as in \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}.
+This approach is expected to provide an initial step toward understanding Nesterov's accelerated behavior on non-co-coercive operators, and possibly their continuous views.